Gabrielaholzel/Data-Engineering-with-AWS/Cloud-Data-Warehouses/Project/README.md

 2. **Configure AWS Credentials**:

-Ensure your AWS credentials are correctly set up in the .aws folder.
+Ensure your AWS credentials are correctly set up in the `dwh.cfg` file.

 3. **Run the ETL Pipeline:**
    ```bash